agnt-gg/downloads/README.md

 ### macOS
 1. Download the AGNT.dmg file.
 2. Drag the AGNT.dmg file to your Applications folder.
+3. IMPORTANT: Open the terminal (cmd + space) and run the command "sudo xattr -cr /Applications/AGNT.app" to bypass the Apple error.
-3. Double-click the AGNT app icon to launch the application.
+4. Double-click the AGNT app icon to launch the application.

 ## System Requirements